Addressing Inequity in Gifted Education

 MHS surveyed gifted educators from across the U.S. to obtain first-hand accounts of the Naglieri General Ability Tests in action.
 A gifted and talented education teacher from a school district in Texas had this to say:

 “Our campus houses several different Specially Designed Instructional programs, which serve students identified with Dyslexia.
 A fourth-grade student here who has been a part of both of these programs had been overlooked for the first five years of his educational journey.
-After administering the Naglieri General Ability Tests as screening assessments in the fourth-grade classes, he scored in the 99th percentile for our entire district on the Nonverbal test.
+After administering the Naglieri General Ability Tests in the fourth-grade classes, he scored in the 99th percentile for our entire district on the Nonverbal test.
 He has since been qualified to receive services from our Gifted and Talented program, something that may not have been possible without the use of the [Naglieri General Ability Tests].
 Upon hearing about the results, his parents personally reached out to tell me how many medical professionals from their past had said their child would not succeed in the academic world.
 This student is breaking down the walls built around him.”

 Impact on Equity: